 Federal Foreign Buyers Ban is in Effect

-TAGS: Foreign Buyers Foreign Buyers Ban policy Purchase of Residential Property by Non-Canadians Act Real Estate Practice
+TAGS: Foreign Buyer Ban Foreign Buyers Purchase of Residential Property by Non-Canadians Act

 For a period of two years starting January 1, 2023, non-Canadians are banned from purchasing homes in Canada under the definition of “residential property” indicated in the legislation and associated regulations that the federal government published on December 21, 2022.

 Although further technical interpretations of the regulations are still pending, here is the current understanding of the regulations.

 How does the Foreign Buyers Ban Impact REALTORS®?

 REALTORS®, along with lawyers and notaries, have an obligation to inform their clients.
 The legislation does not rely on REALTORS® to enforce the prohibition.
 However, REALTORS® who knowingly assist a non-Canadian in contravening the prohibition can be found guilty of an offence and liable on summary conviction to a fine of up to $10,000.